 - 60% of the value of the movement must come from Swiss components and manufacturing.

-- The development and prototyping of analogue watches must take place in Switzerland; the development and prototyping of digital watches, including display, software, and circuit boards, must take place in Switzerland.
+- The development and prototyping of analogue watches must take place in Switzerland.
+For digital watches, development – including display, software, and circuit boards – must also occur in Switzerland.

 The development of a product within Swiss borders and restriction of the use of foreign components in the manufacture of watches represent a key point for Swiss watchmaking, which has had to adapt to an ever-changing industry.